Salem, New Jersey: Local government

 Salem is governed under the City form of New Jersey municipal government.
 The city is one of 15 municipalities (of the 564) statewide that use this form of government.
 The government is comprised of the Mayor and the eight-member City Council.
 The mayor is elected at-large to a three-year term of office.
 The City Council is comprised of eight members, with four members representing one of two wards, East and West.
-Council members are elected on a staggered basis to four-year terms of office, with one seat from each ward up for election each year.
+Council members are elected to four-year terms of office on a staggered basis, with one seat from each ward up for election each year.
 All members of the governing body are chosen on a partisan basis as part of the November general election.

 As of 2022, the Mayor of Salem is Democrat Jody Veler, whose term of office ends December 31, 2024.
 Members of the City Council are Council President Earl R. Gage (D, 2022; West Ward), Council President Pro Tempore Timothy H. Gregory Jr. (D, 2022; East Ward), Sharen A. Cline (D, 2024, East Ward), Robert L. Davis (D, 2023; East Ward), Vaughn Groce (D, 2025, East Ward), Sharon K. Kellum (D, 2024, West Ward), Gail Slaughter (D, 2023; West Ward) and James W. Smith (D, 2025; West Ward).

 Ruth Carter was named in October 2013 to fill the seat vacated in the previous month by Bob Johnson, who resigned due to family obligations.
 Carter served on an interim basis until the November 2014 general election, when she was elected to fill the balance of the term of office through December 2016.
 Vaughn Groce was chosen in January 2013 to fill the seat of Charles Washington Jr., expiring in December 2013 that was vacated when he took office as mayor.